Skip to main content

 We will inform the person that their UKVI account has been created and provide the necessary information for them to sign in.
 This communication will also include details on how to get support for accessing or reporting any issues with their eVisa.

-We have implemented a time limited pilot to extend the ‘move on period’ so newly recognised refugees have 56 days to move on from the point they are served their grant of leave, supporting local authorities as we clear the asylum backlog and transition to eVisas.
+We have implemented a time limited pilot to extend the ‘move on period’ so newly recognised refugees have 56 days to move on from the point they are served their grant of permission, supporting local authorities as we clear the asylum backlog and transition to eVisas.

 It is important that newly recognised refugees initiate plans to move on from asylum support as soon as they are served their asylum decision in order to maximise the time they have to make move on arrangements, regardless of when their UKVI account details or discontinuation letter are issued.